 Along with peaceful actions, the American YMCA also faced the perils of war.
 In 1861 the American Civil War had brought a totally new challenge: Young men joined armies away from the churches and local YMCAs.
 If the YMCA wanted to keep in contact with these men it had to go along.
 Thus, the YMCA organised a Christian Commission to work amongst soldiers.
 Beside the spiritual guidance, the work also included nursing and carrying messages home.
 This was the first time that any organisation placed mobile units at the service of soldiers during the war.33

-The work among soldiers obtained its permanent place in the USA during the Spanish-American war in 189834 and later in other countries (in Britain in 1902, in in 1907 and in Germany in 1914).35 YMCA Armed Services Departments were official organs of the British and American armies.
+The work among soldiers obtained its permanent place in the USA during the Spanish-American war in 189834 and later in other countries (in Britain in 1902, in India in 1907 and in Germany in 1914).35 YMCA Armed Services Departments were official organs of the British and American armies.
 During the First World War 90% of the welfare work among American forces in Europe was conducted by the YMCA.36 In 1940 the US war work aid system was changed when YMCA, YWCA, the National Catholic Community Service, Salvation Army, National Jewish Welfare Board and National Travellers Aid Association founded the United Service Organization to run the joint task of service for armed forces.37

 Developments in Europe